-City of Leadville, Colorado Notes to the Required Supplementary Information December 31, 2019 (Continued)
+City of Leadville, Colorado Notes to the Required Supplementary Information December 31, 2020

-- Notes to the Schedule of the City's Proportionate Share of the Net Pension (Asset) Liability Statewide Defined Benefit Plans - A. Changes to assumptions or other inputs - 1.
-Changes Since the January 1, 2017 Actuarial Valuation - No changes. - 2.
-Changes Since the January 1, 2016 Actuarial Valuation - No changes. - 3.
-2016 Changes Since the January 1, 2015 Actuarial Valuation are as Follows:
+I. Notes to the Schedule of the City's Proportionate Share of the Net Pension (Asset) Liability - Statewide Defined Benefit Plans

+A. Changes to assumptions or other inputs

+1. Changes Since the January 1, 2018 Actuarial Valuation

+For determining the total pension liability, the post-retirement mortality tables for nondisabled retirees uses the 2006 central rates from the RP-2014 Annuitant Mortality Tables projected to 2018 using the MP-2017 projection scales, and the projected prospectively using the ultimate rates of the scale for all years.
+The pre-retirement off-duty mortality tables are adjusted to 50% of the RP-2014 mortality tables for active employees.
+The on-duty mortality rate is 0.00015.

+2. Changes Since the January 1, 2017 Actuarial Valuation

+No changes.

+3. Changes Since the January 1, 2016 Actuarial Valuation

+No changes.

+4. 2016 Changes Since the January 1, 2015 Actuarial Valuation are as Follows: